rbarzic/verilog_examples/simple_counter/Readme.md

  - tb.v : "Top-level" verilog file - the testbench
  - chip.v : the "Device-Under-Test" (DUT) - here a simple synchronous counter
  - clock_gen.v : a simple module to generate a clock
+ - reset_generator.v : Create a synchronous reset from an asynchronous one
  - useful_tasks.v : contains tasks to help checking simulation results
  - Makefile : a standard GNU Makefile to compile and run the simulation
  - Readme.md : This file